US sanctions Israeli firm NSO Group over spyware

 “Private companies should not be selling sophisticated cyber-intrusion tools on the open market, and the United States should work with its allies to regulate this trade,” the US Congress members said in a joint statement.

-President Joe Biden and his top aides have largely avoided public criticism of Israel.
-But in his speech to the UN General Assembly in September, Biden warned against using emerging technologies to “deepen repression”.
+President Biden and his top aides have largely avoided public criticism of Israel.
+But in his speech to the United Nations General Assembly in September, Biden warned against using emerging technologies to “deepen repression”.

-NSO Group is a private firm, but rights groups have denounced the Israeli government for licensing the company’s exports.
+NSO Group is a private firm, but rights groups have denounced the Israeli government for licencing the company’s exports.

 The US State Department clarified later on Wednesday that the sanctions would not affect Israel itself.
 “We are not taking action against countries or governments where these entities are located,” it said in a statement.